-The Foreign Service Benefit Plan pays claims for overseas providers at the same PPO coinsurance rate as PPO providers in the United States when you reside overseas.

-- If you are posted overseas and both the Medical and Health Program of the Department of State - Office of Medical Services (OMS) and we cover you, submit claims to us as described on the previous page or as directed by OMS, through your Administrative Office. - If the Medical and Health Program of the Department of State does not cover you, you should submit claims directly to us as described on the previous page. - You may include an English translation (not required) and a currency exchange rate (recommended).
-We will translate claims and will convert to U.S. Dollars using the exchange rate applicable at the time the expense was incurred if you do not supply us with a translation or conversion. - We have special billing arrangements with hospitals in several countries, including Brazil, Germany, Italy, Korea and Panama.
+- The Foreign Service Benefit Plan pays claims for providers outside the United States at the same PPO coinsurance rate as PPO providers in the United States when you reside in a PPO area or outside the United States. - If you are posted outside the United States and both the Medical and Health Program of the Department of State - Office of Medical Services (OMS) and we cover you, submit claims to us as described on the previous page or as directed by OMS, through your Administrative Office. - If the Medical and Health Program of the Department of State does not cover you, you should submit claims directly to us as described on the previous page. - You may include an English translation (not required) and a currency exchange rate (recommended).
+We will translate claims and will convert to U.S. Dollars using the exchange rate applicable at the time the expense was incurred if you do not supply us with a translation or conversion. - We have special billing arrangements with hospitals in several countries, including Brazil, China, Colombia, Germany, Italy, Korea and Panama.
 We also have a fast track payment process if you are posted in Korea.
 In addition, overseas Seventh-day Adventist Hospitals and Clinics participate in our special billing arrangement.
 Please contact us for more information on these arrangements if you are in these locations.